metab0t/PyOptInterface/docs/source/getting_started.md

 3. `highs.dll`/`libhighs.so`/`libhighs.dylib` in the system

 For HiGHS, we recommend installing the `highsbox` PyPI package, which provides a full-featured binary version of HiGHS optimizer for you.

+### Ipopt

+The currently supported version is **3.14.x**.
+Other versions may work but are not tested.

+For Ipopt, the automatic detection looks for the following things in order:
+1. `ipopt.dll`/`libipopt.so`/`libipopt.dylib` in the system, we also look for `ipopt-3.dll`/`libipopt.dll`/`libipopt-3.dll` on Windows.

+We recommend using the official binary from [GitHub](https://github.com/coin-or/Ipopt/releases) if you work on Windows, since compiling Ipopt on Windows from source is not an easy task.

 ## Manually specifying the path of the dynamic library of optimizer